Williano/Modern-JavaScript/README.md

 # Modern-JavaScript
-Repository for learning modern JavaScript
+Repository for revising and learning modern JavaScript